Faisal-Alageel/Udacity-DataScientist/Project 2/README.md

 This initiative encompasses a web-based application through which disaster response personnel can input received messages and obtain classification outcomes.

-Disclaimer: This project is about building a proper ml pipleline using Sklearn mainly, and model performance such as (accuarcy) isnt considered,
+**Disclaimer**: This project is about building a proper ml pipleline using Sklearn mainly, and model performance such as (accuarcy) isnt considered,
             to acheive highest accuracy for classification, one can use deep learning (RNNs/Transformers)

 ## File Descriptions